meklu/ifp2018-answers/README.md

 This repo contains my answers to the exercises of the University of Helsinki's Introduction to Functional Programming course of Spring 2018.

+It might not look pretty all throughout but at least it's functional. ;)

 ## Links

 - Course page:   http://pseudo.fixme.fi/~opqdonut/ifp2018/